MW-Barcelona/windows-theme-automator/README.md

 ## Usage
 1. Clone the repository
 2. Select the folder where you want your wallpapers to come from
+3. Copy the directory path
-3. Copy the watcher script and config.txt files to that folder
+4. Copy the watcher script and config.txt files to that folder
+5. Paste the directory path to the watcher's "MY_PICTURES" variable.
+6. Change the name of the user in the watcher's "PATH" variable
-4. Activate the watcher script by double clicking it.
+7. Activate the watcher script by double clicking it.
-5. The watcher will run in the background, listening for file additions and modifications in your folder.
+8. The watcher will run in the background, listening for file additions and modifications in your folder.